IVSoftware/image-source-refresh/README.md

     Aspect="AspectFit"/>
 ```
 ___
-_It's important that the type of `Source` is `ImageSource` because even if you think it's a string, the "real" `ImageSource` is implicitly casted from it._
+_It's important that the type of `Source` is `ImageSource` because even if you think you are setting a string to it, the "real" `ImageSource` is implicitly casted from it._
 ___

 ```csharp